-In order to establish the duration of sun exposure on a wall, a sunny day in May or August should be taken as a measure to get a realistic, average value.
+In order to determine the duration of sun exposure on a wall, a sunny day in May or August should be taken as a measure to get a realistic, average value.
 We suggest the following classification:

 1. 8-12 hours: full sun exposure, full sun